blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Grease (1st)
 Casting Time: 1 action
 Range: 60ft
-Components: V, S, M(a bit of pork fat or butter)
 Duration: 1 minute
 A 10-foot square centered on a point within range is suddenly covered in grease, becoming difficult terrain.
 Each creature in this space when it turns